Search Result

 Safer chemsex

-Injecting people and the law
+Slamming (injecting) others and the law

 There are possible serious outcomes for someone who injects another person with drugs.
 There is a risk of prosecution for administering a drug to someone if it can be proved that there was an intention to cause injury or endanger life.